tlwilliams895/gis-devops/docs/_sources/studios/aws-auto-scaling/index.rst.txt

 * Click Next on the "Options Screen"
 * Click Create on the "Review Screen"

-It will take CloudFormations about 15 minutes to spin up your VPC.
+It will take CloudFormations about 15 minutes to create and run your VPC.
 The "Events" tab will give you continuous updates on the progress of the job.

 Configure Buckets
 -----------------

 Since you will be scaling machines horizontally, you won't be able to ``scp`` a jar to each machine.
-Instead, the machines will reach out and grab a copy of the jar when they spin up.
+Instead, the machines will reach out and grab a copy of the jar when they start.
 The servers will download a copy of the application from S3.

 First create a new bucket in S3.
 Remember **EVERY** bucket in S3 in the whole wide world has to be unique.
 Use the pattern below to get a unique name.::